rttrif/TrifonovRS.Deep_Learning_Portfolio.github.io/Project 8: Weather Classification/README.md

 1. The basic model from the original article was created and trained - **ResNet-34**
 2. The basic model from the original article was created and trained - **ResNet-50**
+3. The basic model from the original article was created and trained - **ResNet-101**

 ### References